ArctosDB/documentation-wiki/_how_to/How_to_Search_for_Specimens_through_Identification_and_Taxonomy.markdown

 ---

-# Search with Identification and Taxonomy
+# How to Search with Identification and Taxonomy

 There are various search fields on SpecimenSearch under **Identification and Taxonomy**, and they query and return very different data.